-A combination of automated particle counting with bacterial cultures has become popular in microbiological diagnostics of UTI [190, 191, 192, 193, 194, 195].
-It is then important to define the performance specifications needed in such a rapid diagnostics (see outcomes in Chapter 6.3.3.1).
+A combination of automated particle counting with bacterial cultures has become popular in microbiological diagnostics of UTI [190-195].
+It is then important to define the performance specifications needed in such a rapid diagnostics (see outcomes in Section 6.3.3.1).

-In general, a diagnostic sensitivity of 80-90% in the selected patient population is considered adequate, while a specificity of 90-95% should be maintained in diagnostic reports.
-However, when the rapid examination is used for diagnostic screening (ruling out negative specimens) before a confirmatory test as a part of laboratory workflow, a sensitivity >95% with a specificity of at least 50% should be the target against \geq 103 or \geq 104 CFU/mL in culture (\geq 106 or \geq 10- CFB/L, respectively) based on local practice, as improved with clinical and preanalytical information.
+In general, a diagnostic sensitivity of 80-90 % in the selected patient population is considered adequate, while a specificity of 90-95 % should be maintained in diagnostic reports.
+However, when the rapid examination is used for diagnostic screening (ruling out negative specimens) before a confirmatory test as a part of laboratory workflow, a sensitivity >95 % with a specificity of at least 50 % should be the target against >103 or >104 CFU/mL in culture (>106 or >107 CFB/L, respectively) based on local practice, as improved with clinical and preanalytical information.
 In addition, application must be economically viable for the diagnostic workflow, or for the clinical patient management [196].

-Desirable specifications for rapid ruling out of bacteriuria at $\geq 10^5$ CFU/mL (10^8 CFB/L) and $\geq 10^3$ CFU/mL (10^6 CFB/L) in the laboratory workflow are suggested for common specimens in Table 7-8.
-A higher than 50% specificity provides better rapid diagnostics in emergency cases, indicating that other, high-specificity limits with lower sensitivity should be applied for emergency services additionally [190].
+Desirable specifications for rapid ruling out of bacteriuria at >105 CFU/mL (10^8 CFB/L) and >103 CFU/mL (10^6 CFB/ L) in the laboratory workflow are suggested for common specimens in Table 38.
+A higher than 50 % specificity provides better rapid diagnostics in emergency cases, indicating that other, high-specificity limits with lower sensitivity should be applied for emergency services additionally [190].

-Comparisons are recommended to be organised into crosstables that compare results from rapid procedures to those with quantitative bacterial culture of the same specimens, using, ordinal scale statistics.
+Comparisons are recommended to be organised into crosstables that compare results from rapid procedures to those with quantitative bacterial culture of the same specimens, using ordinal scale statistics.
 Assessment of diagnostic significance should be included in the interpretation of those comparisons.

-Table 7-8.
-Analytical performance specifications for laboratory screening of uropathogens in ruling out negative cultures from rapid tests, in particular leukocyturia (see Chapter 7.5.2).
-Modern particle counting is more sensitive and specific than a chemical test strip measurement (Chapter 5.2.1.1).
+It is to be reminded that the chosen patient populations, symptoms of patients, interpretation of leukocyturia and criteria used to define significant growth greatly affect the performance characteristics of rapid tests.
+Given this variability, results from rapid tests can be used in all laboratories to target diagnostic work on clinically more significant specimens based on results from rapid tests, in particular leukocyturia (see Section 7.5.2).
+Modern particle counting is more sensitive and specific than a chemical test strip measurement (Section 5.2.1.1).